Your guide to the best off-track activities in Milan & Lombardy while attending the Formula 1 Italian Grand Prix 2024

 If you’re after a designer fix in Milan, head for Quadrilatero d’Oro, which translates as the ‘rectangle of gold’.
 Unlike London and Paris, Milan’s designer shops are all conveniently located in this one location.
 Designer outlet stores can be found on Corso Vittorio Emanuele II.
 For the Milanese answer to high-street shopping, try Corso Buenos Aires or Via Torino.
 Opening hours are normally from Tuesday to Saturday (9.30am-12.30pm & 3.30-7.30pm), with a half day on Monday (3.30-7.30pm).
 Read more about shopping in Milan here.

 A three hour drive from Monza and Milan is the F1 mecca that is Imola, and the Autodromo Internazionale Enzo e Dino Ferrari.
-Home to the San Marino Grand Prix from 1981 to 2006, Imola is now best known for more tragic reasons as the track where Roland Ratzenberger and Ayrton Senna lost their lives in 1994.
+Home to the San Marino Grand Prix from 1981 to 2006 and the Emilia Romagna Grand Prix from 2020, Imola is remembered as the track where Roland Ratzenberger and Ayrton Senna lost their lives in 1994.
 There’s a bronze Senna monument within the grounds, and nearby Hotel Castello is where many iconic drivers would stay when racing here.
+The 2023 Emilia Romagna Grand Prix was cancelled at the last moment due to local flooding, but the race is scheduled to return to the Formula 1 calendar next year on May 17-19.
+Read our detailed Emilia Romagna Grand Prix Travel Guide.

 About an hour by road from Imola is the town of Maranello, best known for being the home of Scuderia Ferrari.
 Maranello is about 200km from Milan and Monza, on a nice fast road.
 Check out our trip guide for a day out at the Ferrari factory, the Fiorano test track and the Ferrari Museum.
 Entrance to the museum is a modest €13 which includes the option to take a guided bus tour of the Ferrari factory and Fiorano test track.